oVirt/infra-docs/docs/CI/STDCI-Containers.markdown

 the Standard-CI YAML configuration file similarly to the `containers` option.

 The options value is a boolean that defaults to `False`.
-When it is set to `True` it makes the system perform various bits of additional functionality when running containers.
+When it is set to `True` it makes the system automatically perform the following additional functionality when running containers.

-Currently the only functionality provided by the `decorate-containers` option is to clone the project source code into `/workspace` before running the requested containers.
+1. The project source code is cloned into `/workspace` before running the requested containers.
+2. A Shared volume is mounted on `/exported-artifacts`, and any files available there when the build is done are collected and made available as build artifacts.

 Following is an example for using the `decorate-containers` option: